-Social Media.
-Facebook.
+Social Media Buttons.
+You see them for Facebook.
 Twitter.
 LinkedIn.
 Pinterest.
 I’m fairly certain you’re familiar with those names.

 Branding hasn’t been much of an issue for Social Media.
 Most everyone at least knows about them, what they are and even their branding images – even if they don’t actively participate.